-It’s because we all remember of our teenager years, you know those ones when we were a bit awkward, clumsy and introverted?
+It’s because we all remember our teenager years, you know those ones when we were a bit awkward, clumsy and introverted?
 We all have a ‘little Duncan’ in us.
-The story is quiet modern because of the reconstituted family and it’s played with a high quality casting, which it takes the movie level to be a very good movie.
+The story is quiet modern because of the reconstituted family and it’s played with a high-quality casting, which it takes the movie level to be a very good movie.

 You will laugh a lot, you will feel a bit uneasy for some scenes, the dialogue is genially well written with a dry and sarcastic sense of humour.
 I really love to see the growing friendship between Owen and Duncan, it’s honest and direct.
 It’s also a surprise to see Steve Carell in the role of the jackass mum’s boyfriend, proving that his acting skills are not only for comedy but also for drama.

 I really invite you to go to see this new movie release, you don’t need to have kids to enjoy the movie!
-Grab a pop-corn, sit conformably and be ready to go for a funny ride of 1 hour and 43 minutes.
-It’s a bittersweet comedy that will remain you your not so funny teenager years and you will enjoy the quality of acting.
+Grab a popcorn, sit comfortably and be ready to go for a funny ride of 1 hour and 43 minutes.
+It’s a bittersweet comedy that will remind you of your not-so-funny teenage years and you will enjoy the quality of acting.
 I can confidently say Liam James has a promising acting career in front of him!